CAMRA members appreciation

 are pleased to announce that the following establishments are

 offering CAMRA members exclusive discounts to show their love for CAMRA

 Powell River.
-In each establishment you
+In each establishment

 must show your valid CAMRA membership card.